-What you’ll need: Project managers have to be able to multi-task, and managing many moving parts, all at once.
+What you’ll need: Project managers have to be able to multi-task and manage many moving parts, all at once.

 Experience managing teams is vital for a remote company to take you on.
-You’ll also need to be able to pick-up and run with many software tools, such as Trello, Slack, Monday, and any custom software the company currently uses.
+You’ll also need to be able to pick up and run with many software tools, such as Trello, Slack, Monday, and any custom software the company currently uses.

 Any SaaS or service needs someone to tie together all the different things that need to be done, from the product’s inception through to marketing.

 What you’ll need: Experience in this field is vital.
-A product manager will be expected to deal with and lead on product development, justification of the product, forecasting, pricing, inception to launch, and marketing throughout the product’s life cycle.
+A product manager will be expected to deal with and lead product development, justification of the product, forecasting, pricing, inception to launch, and marketing throughout the product’s life cycle.